huggingface/blog/hf-bitsandbytes-integration.md

 (Image taken from: [this blogpost](https://intellabs.github.io/distiller/algo_quantization.html) )

 While the examples above were some toy examples, we now look at the details of absmax quantization.
 To calculate the mapping between the fp16 number and its corresponding int8 number in absmax quantization you have to first divide by the absolute maximum value of the tensor, and then multiply by the total range of the data type.

-For example, int8 has a range of `[-127, 127]` and thus we scale by 127.
+For example, let's assume you want to apply absmax quantization in a vector that contains `[1.2, -0.5, -4.3, 1.2, -3.1, 0.8, 2.4, 5.4]`.
+You extract the absolute maximum of it, which is `5,4` in this case.
+Int8 has a range of `[-127, 127]` and thus we divide 127 by the later result and obtain `23.5` for the scaling factor.
+Therefore multiplying the original vector by it gives the quantized vector `[28, -12, -101, 28, -73, 19, 56, 127]`.

+To retrieve back the latest, one can just divide in full precision the int8 number with the quantization factor but since the result above is "rounded" some precision will be lost.

+![out-quant.gif](assets/96_hf_bitsandbytes_integration/out-quant.gif)

 For an unsigned int8, we would subtract the minimum and scale by the absolute maximum.
 This is close to what zero-point quantization does, a min-max scaling with the difference that zero-point quantization maintains scales the values in such a way that the value “0” is always represented by an integer without any quantization error.
-To retrieve back the latest, one can just divide in full precision the int8 number with the quantization factor.

 XXX: I lost you here, this example is half-baked - as you didn't divide by the total range and it's very difficult to make sense of the above para.
-May I suggest to use the exact same example of `0.3` here so that the reader could build upon what he already learnt?
+May I suggest to use the exact same example of `0.3` here so that the reader could build upon what he already learnt? -> proposed a suggestion above let me know if it is more clear!

-![out-quant.gif](assets/96_hf_bitsandbytes_integration/out-quant.gif)

 These tricks can be combined in several ways, for example row-wise or vector-wise quantization when it comes to matrix multiplication for more accurate results.